drintoul/tableau-xml-parse/README.md

 # tableau
-Process Tableau Workbooks' XML programmatically
+<p>Unzip all packaged workbooks, copy to a single directory, then systematically parse each Tableau Workbook XML file looking for fields and calculations.
+Output as Excel.

-In addition to main.py, there are three files with specific functions:
+<p>In addition to main.py, there are three files with specific functions:

 <h2>file</h2>
 <ul>